 Relative weightage provides an approach for correctly assessing the benefits of implementing a feature, the cost of not implementing it, and converts the cost into a single value representing the priority of features.

-Product releases are planned based on what is known to be necessary and sufficient to complete a MVP of the project.
-MVP or the Minimum Viable Product is the minimum set of features which will help you validate the idea of the product, without incurring the expenses of the complete product development.
+Product releases are planned based on what is known to be necessary and sufficient to complete an MVP of the project.
+MVP or the Minimum Viable Product is the minimum set of features that will help you validate the idea of the product, without incurring the expenses of the complete product development.